Online Support Groups

 Groups for Dads

-PSI is launching a new monthly online support group for dads!
+PSI hosts a weekly online support group for dads every Friday, time varies.
 Our online groups are here to help dads connect with other fathers and father surrogates.
 We hope that they will talk and listen to other dads as they process their experience (the great parts and the not so great parts); learn about helpful tools and resources and realize they are NOT alone.
-Meets 1st Fridays of the month, at 7AM PST (10AM EST)

 LGBTQ+ Parent Support Groups

 Families at The Center is an inclusive family program at the San Diego LGBT Community Center.
-Our program is designed to provide resources, education, support and opportunities for community building for LGBTQIA+ families and those considering parenthood.
-At the Center, we believe family is whomever you define as family -related and by choice.
+These programs are designed to provide resources, education, support and opportunities for community building for LGBTQIA+ families and those considering parenthood.
 We welcome anyone you feel has cared about, supported, mentored or nurtured your development.
 We know that families thrive and grow through the inclusion of many different members and all are welcome to take part in our program.

 Family services include: